What you need to know about tattoo tips - Buy Tattoo Tips Online

 Diamond tattoo tips are perfect for thin, clean, and straight lines.
 The “V” form in this type of tip supports the needle and prevents it from wobbling around, and this is what makes diamond tattoo tips ideal for finer line work.
-Diamond tattoo tips are mostly used with single needles, 3s, and 5 round liner needles, and round shader tattoo needles in particular.
-This tip also allows you to see the needle clearer than with round tips.
+Diamond tattoo tips are mostly used with single needles, 3s, and 5 round liner and round shader tattoo needles in particular.
+This tip also allows you to see the needle more clearly than with round tips.

 Round Tattoo Tips

 Round tips are more suitable for thick lines.
-But they don't cradle tattoo needles the same way diamond tips do, so the tips may wobble a bit in a round tip, particularly when you're working around a curve.
+They don't cradle tattoo needles the same way diamond tips do, so the tips may wobble a bit in a round tip, particularly when you're working around a curve.
 Use round tips with round liner needles, super tight round liners, extra super tight round liners, round shaders, and textured round shader tattoo needles.